angrysky56/chatgpt-middleware/README.md

 ./setup.sh
 ```

-The setup script handles everything:
+The setup script handles everything automatically:
-- Creates a Python virtual environment
+- Creates a virtual environment
 - Installs dependencies
 - Configures security settings
 - Generates an API key for you
-- Provides instructions for the next steps

 ### Starting the Server